Quick Answer

 | Final cost | $200-$400 for queen sheets | $30-$180 for queen sheets |

 Talia's insight: "The manufacturing difference is why bamboo sheets can offer similar cooling and breathability at a fraction of linen's price.
-It's not about quality - it's about production efficiency."
+It's not about quality.
+It's about different production methods and raw material costs."

 Learn more about how bamboo compares to linen in our complete linen sheets guide for Canada.